Trading Electricity in U.S. Power Markets to Deliver Uncorrelated Returns

 The sheer experience of our traders – 70 years among the three of them – underpins the success of our power trading hedge fund.

 Expertise, connections, and years of experience are especially paramount in this industry.
 While the U.S. electricity markets are open, their complexities and intricacies keep less-experienced traders away.
 Because electricity cannot be stored at a wholesale level, supply and demand must always be balanced in real-time, leading to electricity markets having a very different design compared to common capital markets.
-Our hedge fund power trading team is extremely well-versed to these complexities, which they leverage to secure uncorrelated returns.
+Our energy hedge fund trading team is extremely well-versed to these complexities, which they leverage to secure uncorrelated returns.

 Unique Features of Power Markets